-Statistical analysis & expected results:
+Statistical analysis and expected results:

-General approach: We will minimize psychomotor training effects by limiting cognitive testing sessions and by conducting between-group comparisons in change scores pre- and post- sleep deprivation.
-We reduce non-specific improvements due to task familiarity by including an initial training in all tasks during phase 1’s screening.
-We will reduce stimulus familiarity by modifying perceptual task features in each session – colors in ANT-D and Stroop, shapes in the MID, and images in the emotional reactivity task.
-The Stroop task will validate effects in our cognitive battery with only 3 repetitions in phases 1-2.
-Our tasks show good test-retest reliability in healthy participants 58,72,73.
-Our design evaluates test-retest reliability in HD and OCD and will enhance our findings’ validity.
+General approach: We will minimize psychomotor training effects by limiting the cognitive testing sessions and by conducting between-group comparisons in change scores pre- and post- sleep deprivation.
+We will reduce non-specific improvements due to task familiarity by including an initial training session for all tasks during the phase 1 screening.
+We will reduce stimulus familiarity by modifying the features of the perceptual tasks in each session: the colors used in ANT-D and Stroop, the shapes used in the MID, and the images used in the emotional reactivity task.
+The Stroop task will validate the effects in our cognitive battery with just three repetitions in phases 1 and 2.
+Our tasks have previously shown good test–retest reliability in healthy participants 58,72,73.
+Our design can evaluate test–retest reliability in individuals with HD and OCD and will enhance the validity of our findings.
 Secondary analyses will compare between-group changes from evening pre- to evening post-deprivation.
 All analyses will control for gender, depression, stress, and age.
-Power analysis: sleep deprivation leads to large effect sizes on neurocognition, but no studies tested them in HD or OCD.
-Our study will set a benchmark for future hypothesis-testing trials.
-We will conserve statistical power by only analyzing variables which differ between HD and HC in phase 1.
-Regression analyses will test whether habitual sleep efficiency and duration (phase 1) predict changes in each task’s main outcome measure (specific aim 4).
+Power analysis: Sleep deprivation leads to large effect sizes on neurocognition, but no studies have previously explored this in patients with HD or OCD.
+Our study will thus set a benchmark for future hypothesis-testing trials.
+We will conserve statistical power by only analyzing those variables which differed between the HD and HC groups in phase 1.
+Regression analyses will be performed to test whether habitual sleep efficiency and duration (phase 1) predict changes in the main outcome measure of each task (specific aim 4).

-ANT-D. A MANCOVA will be used with changes in alerting, orienting, and congruency as dependent within-subject variables, time (pre-, post- sleep deprivation) as a within-subject independent variable, and group (HD, OCD, HC) as a between subject independent variable.
-Expected results: We anticipate that HD and OCD groups will exhibit larger changes in all attentional networks compared to HC.
+ANT-D. A MANCOVA will be carried out, with changes in alerting, orienting, and congruency as dependent within-subject variables, time (pre- and post- sleep deprivation) as a within-subject independent variable, and group (HD, OCD, HC) as a between-subject independent variable.
+Expected results: We anticipate that the HD and OCD groups will exhibit larger changes in all attentional networks compared with the changes in the HC group.
 These results will be more pronounced following sleep deprivation.

 Stroop.
-We will test between-group differences in congruency effect with an ANCOVA.
-Congruency effects as the dependent variable, and group and time as independent variables.
-Expected results: HD will demonstrate larger congruency effect compared to HC and OCD.
+We will test between-group differences in congruency effect by performing an ANCOVA.
+The dependent variable will be the congruency effect and the independent variables will be group and time.
+Expected results: The HD group will exhibit a larger congruency effect compared with that of the HC and OCD groups.
 This interaction will be more pronounced following sleep deprivation.

 MID.
-Reaction times changes will be analyzed with a repeated measures ANCOVA with cue (maximum loss, neutral, maximum gain) as a within-subject variable, time as a within subject independent variable, and group as a between-subject independent variable.
-Expected results: In line with previous studies 74 we anticipate an interaction between group and cue so that HD participants will exhibit larger differences in the gain vs. neutral cues compared to OCD and HC.
+Reaction time changes will be analyzed using a repeated-measures ANCOVA, with cue (maximum loss, neutral, maximum gain) as the within-subject variable, time as the within-subject independent variable, and group as the between-subject independent variable.
+Expected results: In line with previous studies 74, we anticipate an interaction between group and cue such that participants with HD will exhibit larger differences in the gain vs. neutral cues compared with participants with OCD or the HCs.
 We anticipate this interaction will be larger following sleep deprivation, suggesting that sleep deprivation increases sensitivity to rewards in HD.

 Emotional reactivity.
-An ANCOVA will assess group differences, with emotional interference change index as a dependent variable, group and time as independent variables.
-Expected results: We hypothesize that HD would display heightened emotional reactivity compared to OCD and HC groups and that this interaction will be larger post-sleep deprivation.
+An ANCOVA will be used to assess group differences, with the emotional interference change index as the dependent variable and group and time as independent variables.
+Expected results: We hypothesize that the HD group will display heightened emotional reactivity compared with that seen in the OCD and HC groups and that this interaction will be larger post-sleep deprivation.

-Phase 3: Can Improving Sleep Affects Clinical Symptoms and Cognition
+Phase 3: Can improving sleep affect clinical symptoms and cognition?